Akatsuki667/holbertonschool-web_front_end/html_advanced/README.md

 - Copy the content of `7-index.html` into `8-index.html`
     - create the level 1 heading inside your `main` before your sections
         - put text `Homepage` in your heading tag

+# 9. Level 2 headings
+- Copy the content of `8-index.html` into `9-index.html`
+    - create mor heading